 DPI is a measure of how sensitive a mouse is to movement.
 The higher the DPI the more your cursor will move per inch you move the mouse.

 While the level of ideal DPI for performance comes down to personal preference, most pros favour a low DPI to be able to micro adjust aim without having to move the mouse a few millimetres.

 Most modern mice are able to track accurately at low DPI, but the issue with some mice at high DPI is that the sensor is no longer tracking one to one to physical movement and uses software to increase sensitivity, this can cause inaccuracies.

-Instead of mapping DPI 1 to 1 to physical movement, the software tries to help by moving the cursor further than the DPI setting, it’s assuming you want to get across the screen so helps you move it there faster with less effort.
+It’s assuming you want to get across the screen so helps you move it there faster with less effort.